olavoancay2802/DesafioTunts/README.md

 # DesafioTunts

+# Prerequisites

+To run this project, you need the following prerequisites:

+1. Python 2.6 or greater.

+2. The <a href="https://pypi.org/project/pip/">pip</a> package management tool

+3. Authorization credentials for a desktop application.
+To learn how to create credentials for a desktop application, refer to <a href="https://developers.google.com/workspace/guides/create-credentials">Create credentials.</a>

+4. A Google account.

+# Running

 1. To run the exercise, simply open your preferred command line shell of your Operational System.

 2. Then, run "python mainDesafio.py".
 In some cases, you might have to run "python3 mainDesafio.py"